The United Nations Office for Project Services (UNOPS)

 Put simply, we translate policy into action on the ground.

 This includes building roads, health clinics and schools in places like Afghanistan and South Sudan.
-We help build schools that make girls attend.
+We help build schools that encourage girls to attend.

 We support governments in delivering healthcare to their populations, through national medical procurement in places like Honduras and Guatemala.